railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Driving your Purchases
 ----------------------

-Purchase management enables you to track your suppliers' price quotations and convert them into Purchase Orders as you require.
-Open ERP has several methods of monitoring invoices and tracking the receipt of ordered goods.
+:menuselection:`Purchases` enables you to track your suppliers' price quotations and convert them into Purchase Orders as you require.
+OpenERP has several methods of monitoring invoices and tracking the receipt of ordered goods.

-You can handle partial deliveries in Open ERP, so you can keep track of items that are still to be delivered on your orders, and you can issue reminders automatically.
+You can handle partial deliveries in OpenERP, so you can keep track of items that are still to be delivered on your orders, and you can issue reminders automatically.

-Open ERP's replenishment management rules enable the system to generate draft purchase orders automatically, or you can configure it to run a lean process driven entirely by current production needs.
+OpenERP's replenishment management rules enable the system to generate draft purchase orders automatically, or you can configure it to run a lean process, driven entirely by current production needs.

 Organise your Warehouse